 2. Eat at Traditional Mehanas

 Mehanas are traditionally decorated restaurants that serve typical Bulgarian dishes.
 Sometimes dinner is accompanied by traditional music and dance as well.
 Food at mehanas comes in huge portions and always served alongside fantastic house wine.
 Although Bulgarian cuisine is meat based, mehanas also serve mouthwatering vegetarian options that are hard to find in other Balkan countries.
 There are many beautifully decorated mehanas scattered in Bansko.
 Our guess is that you can’t go wrong with any of them.

-I have to admit that we didn’t have time to properly do our homework before our trip to Bansko.
+We have to admit that we didn’t have time to properly do our homework before our trip to Bansko.
 So we had no idea that we were in for a unique wine tasting experience.
 During the 2.5 days we stayed there, we tried a lot of local wine and every time it was exquisite.
-We had house wine at every restaurant and mehana and we liked each and every one of them.
+We had house wine at every restaurant and mehana and we loved it every time.

 Wine Bar 25 is well worth a visit and deserves its own place among the top things to do in Bansko.
 In this cosy and stylish wine bar you can actually sample some of the best Bulgarian wines and staff are more than happy to tell you a few things about each wine region in Bulgaria.
 Prices are as low as 2.5€/glass so try not to get too carried away.

 Bansko is home to many luxury hotels with exceptional spa facilities.
 The Bulgarian ski resort is not the only place in the world with such establishments of course.
 But it may be one of the few places where such 5-star hospitality is actually affordable.
 Most 5-star Bansko hotels offer their guests free access to their spa facilities and relaxing heated pools.
 Non resident guests are also welcome to use the spas and pools for a reasonable fee.

 5. Enjoy Breathtaking Views at Nearby Razlog Tower